CootCraig/nanoc_blog/blog/content/posts/2016-01-12-propane-appliances.md

 heaters.
 The 100 lb propane tank can also be used for small residential applications such as a cottage, garage or small building.
 The 100 lb propane tank holds 23.4 gallons of propane and weighs 180 lbs full.

+# Mr. Heater Big Buddy

+* 4000 BTU
+* 9000 BTU
+* 18,000 BTU

+<a href="http://www.mrheater.com/downloads/dl/file/id/18/f274800.pdf" target="_blank">Mr. Heater Big Buddy Manual</a>

+##### <a href="http://www.survivalistboards.com/showthread.php?t=271593" target="_blank">Survivalistsboards - Product Review: Mr. Heater Big Buddy MH18B Propane Heater.</a>

+Total run time on the low setting was 8.25 hours.
+That comes out to about 0.25 lbs. of propane per hour on the low setting.
+By the way, you do not need to have both propane bottles installed to run the heater.

+...

+Running from a 20 lb. or larger tank is easy once you sort through the numerous options.
+The Buddy has a "quick release" propane input that bypasses the internal regulators.
+To use it, you must use a hose with a regulator on it, or have a regulator on your tank.
+Connecting an unregulated propane hose to the quick-release will force high pressure gas into the heater and create a very dangerous condition.
+The optional F271803 hose will safely hook your Buddy to a large tank.
+Wallet Alert...the hose costs about $40.

+...

+I realize all these hose/filter/regulator/connector combinations are a bit overwhelming!
+I'm going with the regulated hose with the quick connect to avoid the hassle of filters or recalcitrant non-gooey hoses.

+...

+Although the Buddy is marketed as a "ventless" heater, the manufacturer nonetheless recommends an 18 square inch fresh air source.
+That's not a lot; most homes are kind of "leaky" anyway.
+I did notice that the air in the room had an odd funk about it while the heater was running.
+It did not make me sick and it wasn't unacceptable, but it was evident.
+The funk went away when I cracked the door a little.

+The Buddy has a built-in fan that runs on four internal D batteries or an external 6 volt DC source.
+It greatly improves the efficiency of the heater even if the batteries cannot be expected to last as long as the propane.
+The jack for the optional AC adapter ($17) is this tiny little thing that looks just strange.
+Nearly every other similar device in the known universe has a common DC barrel plug.
+I don't understand why a product that is so well thought out in every other way would use such a cheezy off-the-map power jack.

+#### Internal Fan

+4 D Cells or Heater can also be powered by electrical adapter F276127.
+Required adapter to be 6 volt DC up to 800 mil liamp current with positive tip polarity

+<a href="http://www.amazon.com/HEATER-F276127-800MA-Power-Adapter/dp/B000HE6OAE" target="_blank">Amazon - $15 - MR HEATER CORP F276127 6V/800MA Power Adapter</a>

 <!--